A Hawkish Hike By Bank Of Japan On Cards — What It Means For India

 A rate hike by the BoJ now with a hawkish guidance may lead to further strengthening of Yen with rising Japanese yield that could impact global 'carry trade'.

-The Bank of Japan is widely expected to raise the key policy rate by another 25 basis points later this week, likely with hawkish guidance.
+The Bank of Japan has raised the key policy rate by another 25 basis points later this week, likely with hawkish guidance.
 Such an outcome will likely have significant implications on "Yen carry trade" and on financial markets across the globe.

 The BoJ has undertaken the policy of "interest rate normalisation" to address the concerns of rising prices and deprecating Yen since March 2024, when they raised interest rates for the first time since 2016 (from -0.10% to +0.10%).
 Since then, the central bank raised interest rates two more times — once in August 2024 and then again in January 2025, taking the policy rate to the present level of 0.5%.